spdx/spdx-3-model/model/Core/Individuals/NoneElement.md

 ## Description

-NoneLicense should be used if the SPDX creator desires to assert that there are NO elements for the given context of use.
+NoneLicenseElement should be used if the SPDX creator desires to assert that there are NO elements for the given context of use.

 For example, a Relationship with `from`=Element1, `relationshipType`="ancestorOf",